DineshKarthick211/calculator/README.md

 # calculator
-A simple Calculator using HTML and CSS where we can solve basic mathematical operations.
+A simple Calculator using Javascript and CSS where we can solve basic mathematical operations.